THE ADVANTAGE RULE IN SOCCER

 In this sequence of events, the foul committed by the goalkeeper occurs before the goal is scored.
 If the Referee were to blow his whistle and stop play at the moment the goalkeeper wiped out the striker, the Referee would have negated the goal.
 Negating the goal clearly benefits the fouling team.
 Accordingly, the Referee does not blow his whistle and waits to see what happens next.

 In this example, in terms of the application of the rule, the Referee has allowed play to continue after the foul, and the anticipated advantage has ensued to the non-offending team, with a goal being scored.
 Although a penalty was not called, the Referee can then deal with the egregious foul after the fact by issuing a yellow or red card.
-(If the goal was not scored, the Referee would award a direct free kick or a penalty kick, as appropriate, and issue the card.)
+(If the goal was not scored, the Referee would award a direct free kick or a penalty kick, as appropriate based on the location of the foul, and issue the card.)

 Unlike the example, application of the Advantage Clause can get a little more imprecise out in the main field of play.
 It almost always occurs for an attacking team from mid-field to closer to the attacking goal.
 In these instances, a back or midfielder is fouled during, or just after, passing the ball upfield to an open forward or striker heading toward the goal.
 Generally, if the ball is received and the attack is promising – presenting an opportunity to shoot or score, “Advantage” is applied and play is allowed to continue without the Referee blowing his whistle.
 If the ball is intercepted, although “Advantage” was applied at the moment of the foul, the benefit did not ensue and the Referee may blow his whistle for the foul.